iancoel/iancoel/README.md

 ## Hi!
 You can call me Ian Coelho

-- 🌱 I’m currently learning front end tools, specifically Node
+- 🌱 I’m currently learning front end tools, specifically TypeScript
 - 👯 I’m looking to collaborate on any web development project.
 I will be glad to help.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: 🚢 Former deck officer, but I've always been passionate for tech 💻